 Lawyers and Time Loss Money

-Workers compensation lawyers in Washington State receive and deliver clients’ time loss money and other money benefits on a regular basis.
+Workers’ compensation lawyers in Washington State regularly receive and deliver clients’ time loss money and other money benefits.

 - L&I only allows one mailing address per claim.
-Lawyers who are doing their job will insist on receiving directly from L&I all mail.
-This includes orders, checks, and other correspondence.
-The mail is sent to the law office so they can review the claim information and then send it on to their clients.
-That process allows the attorney to see all important information and to act quickly to protect client rights.
+Lawyers doing their job will insist on receiving all mail directly from L&I. This includes orders, checks, and other correspondence.
+The mail is sent to the law office so they can review the claim information and then send it to their clients.
+That process allows the attorneys to see all critical information and to act quickly to protect the client’s rights.

-- The lawyer often needs to deposit the check in their trust account so from it they can make disbursements such as case costs and agreed upon attorney fees.
+- Lawyers often need to deposit the check in their trust account to make disbursements such as case costs, clients’ time loss share, and agreed-upon attorney fees.

 Trust Accounts

 Lawyers are required to handle client funds honestly.
 There are bar association rules for lawyers.
-These rules require lawyers to use trust accounts, report to the client in writing how funds are distributed, and promptly deliver the clients’ money to them.
+These rules require lawyers to use trust accounts, report to the client how funds are distributed in writing, and promptly deliver the clients’ money to them.

-The Rules of Professional Conduct (RPC) 1.15 A&B set out the precise rules for how lawyers must safeguard clients property.
+The Rules of Professional Conduct (RPC) 1.15 A&B set the precise rules for how lawyers safeguard client property.

 The rules apply to the receipt and distribution of time loss money by lawyers.
 In particular: